-But while we had initially made a records request that asked for all Missouri death index data for 1910-2015, their Department only kept data for 1965-2015, as the earlier data was already public through the Missouri Secretary of State’s office, so we would have to amend our records request to start in 1965 rather than 1910.
+But while we had initially made a records request that asked for all Missouri death index data for 1910-2015, their Department pointed out that we really only needed data for 1968-2015, as the earlier data was already public and online through the Missouri Secretary of State’s office, so we should amend our death index records request to start in 1968 rather than 1910.
 We agreed to do so.

 However, we then ran into two problems with the agency: